php/pecl-database-oci8/README.md

 A sample configuration php.ini file is at https://github.com/php/pecl-database-oci8/blob/main/oci8.ini

-From PHP 8.4 the source code for PHP OCI8 is at: https://github.com/php/pecl-database-oci8/
+From PHP 8.4, the source code for PHP OCI8 is at: https://github.com/php/pecl-database-oci8/

-For earlier versions, see the PHP source, e.g.: https://github.com/php/php-src/tree/PHP-8.3/ext/oci8
+For earlier versions, see the PHP source: https://github.com/php/php-src/tree/PHP-8.3/ext/oci8